zrml/ccontainermain/README.md

 The program `ccontainermain` allows a Caché, Ensemble or HealthShare product to run in a Docker container.
 Docker containers need a PID 1 or main process to hold up the container.
 This is what `ccontainermain` provides.
-It is developed so that one can quickly work with Caché in a Docker container vs -having to understand why the container dies straight away and -having to develop a comprehensive script.
+It is developed so that one can quickly work with Caché in a Docker container vs
+* having to understand why the container dies straight away and
+* having to develop a comprehensive script.

-The name convention used is that of InterSystems commands found in the <installDir>/bin directory like: ccontrol cstart cforce etc.
+The name convention used is that of InterSystems commands found in the <installDir>/bin directory like: ccontrol, cstart, cforce etc.

 `ccontainermain` is called to run as the main process of a Docker container.
 One would copy it in the container and specify it as the Dockerfile ENTRYPOINT argument, as the command to run.
 See Docker documentation on Dockerfile declarative manifesto.